iVideoGameBoss/PhoenixHeadTracker/README.md

 # PhoenixHeadTracker
-The Phoenix Head Tracker is a program that interfaces with Nreal Air glasses to capture and analyze sensor data.
-By detecting changes in the user's head yaw and pitch, this program can control the movement of the computer mouse on screen which can be used to play video games that use mouse look feature.
+The Phoenix Head Tracker is a program that interfaces with Nreal Air glasses to capture and analyze sensor data using [AirAPI_Windows.dll](https://github.com/MSmithDev/AirAPI_Windows).
+By detecting changes in the user's head yaw and pitch, this program can send this data to opentrack over UDP or can control the movement of the computer mouse on screen which can be used to play video games that use mouse look feature.
 You can also use this feature with Nreal Air 3D SBS mode

 https://user-images.githubusercontent.com/129109589/229800261-125fdc69-845c-4815-9231-f5b6f53a43fa.mp4